 Functions where NbParameters > 8 might be painful to call and might degrade performance.
 Another alternative is to provide a structure dedicated to handle arguments passing.

-only few methods has more than 8 parameters.
+Only a few methods have more than 8 parameters.

 Number of local variables

 Methods where NbVariables is higher than 8 are hard to understand and maintain.
-Methods where NbVariables is higher than 15 are extremely complex and should be split in smaller methods (except if they are automatically generated by a tool).
+Methods where NbVariables is higher than 15 are extremely complex and should be split into smaller methods (unless they are automatically generated by a tool).

-only few functions has more than 15 local variables.
+Only a few functions have more than 15 local variables.